Turning creativity into career growth: Johanna Orman Koons on marketing, purpose, and perseverance

 Q: What advice would you offer students or recent alumni who are interested in pursuing a career in marketing or brand management?

-A: It’s an incredibly competitive job market, so if you don’t land a marketing role right out of school, don’t beat yourself up.
-Spending time on the frontlines, whether in retail, customer service, or anything else, can be invaluable.
-I consider myself lucky to have worked a few years in retail before moving into marketing, because I met so many different people from all walks of life, which made it much easier to understand different audiences.
-For example, Schmidt’s customers were in the same or similar demographics as the customers I worked with as a sales associate at Madewell.
-And don’t be afraid to ask for recommendations or advice!
-People genuinely love helping, so if you want something, just ask.
+A: The job market is incredibly competitive, so if you don’t land a marketing role right out of school, don’t be discouraged.
+Spending time on the frontlines, whether in retail, customer service, or other roles, can be invaluable.
+I consider myself lucky to have worked a few years in retail and customer support before moving into marketing.
+It gave me the chance to meet people from all walks of life, which made it easier to understand and connect with different audiences.
+For example, the customers I marketed to at Schmidt’s were very similar to those I worked with as a sales associate at Madewell, so I could genuinely speak to their needs and preferences.
+Also, don’t be afraid to ask for recommendations or advice, people genuinely want to help!

 Navigating a Layoff